 Nutritional information is for the vegetables only and does not include optional vegetables, dressing, or optional toppings.

 This combination of salad veggies is something Kalyn has been making for years for a keep-in-the-fridge salad to eat during the week.

 Amount Per Serving: Calories: 48Total Fat: 0gSaturated Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 38mgCarbohydrates: 10gFiber: 4gSugar: 4gProtein: 3g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Crunchy Low-Carb Chopped Salad is perfect salad for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
+This Keto Chopped Salad is perfect salad for any Keto or low-carb diet, and it’s also great for any phase of the original South Beach Diet.